CsillaFarkas/ParetoPick-R/README.md

 # To do
 ## Content
 * Visualising tab:
-  * parallel axis - get selected line to plot as top layer
+  * parallel axis - get selected line to plot as top layer -- add points to line plot where selected (this could help to find the solution)
   * right color status quo
+  * add new sliders for measures - along share of area possible for this measure (similar to share_con), this probably requires a spinner in beginning
+  * catch R errors triggered by empty data frames better

 * Configure tab
   * finish option for limiting range and check for missing files

 * Correlation tab
   * output largest accepted correlation in bold over table/could also be part of default setting
   * (python: deviations_step is currently the default value)